Village

 Village · Akhalkalaki municipality · Municipality in Samtskhe-Javakheti

 Ghado is a high-mountain village situated in the Akhalkalaki Municipality of the Samtskhe-Javakheti region, Georgia.
-Perched at an elevation of 1707 meters above sea level, it is a characteristic settlement of the Javakheti plateau, offering a rugged yet beautiful landscape.
-The village is located approximately 19 kilometers north of the municipal center, Akhalkalaki.
+Located at an elevation of 1707 meters above sea level, it is a characteristic settlement of the Javakheti plateau, positioned approximately 19 kilometers north of the municipal center, Akhalkalaki.
+The village sits to the west of the main road connecting Akhalkalaki and Bakuriani, near the southern approaches to the Nizatskaro Pass.

 Historical Context

-- Church of Saint Gregory of Narekatsi: This church serves as the spiritual heart of the village, named after the revered Armenian monk and poet.
+- Church of Saint Gregory of Narekatsi: This structure serves as the primary spiritual center for the community, maintaining traditions associated with the Armenian Apostolic heritage.

 Transfers